 Social Report has an intuitive Home Page screen, with options to view your calendar, run reports and view analytics.
 Each client will have their own individual page, selected through the filter option, so you can always ensure you’re posting from the right account.

-All three platforms are very similar in their scheduling features.
+All four platforms are very similar in their scheduling features.
 However, there are a few key differences.

 Hootsuite gives you the option to schedule as many as 50 posts at a time, months in advance by uploading a CSV file.